d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

-- **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to log into a server in the same command.

-- **-p Password, --password=PASSWORD**

-If you are not logged in yet, use this flag along with the user and URL flags to login.
-Use the provided iLO password corresponding to the username you gave to login.

-- **--url=URL**

-If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

 - **--commit**

-Use this flag when you are ready to commit all the changes for the current selection.
+Use this flag when you are ready to commit all pending changes.
 Some changes made in this way will be updated instantly, while others will be reflected the next time the server is started.

 - **--biospassword=BIOSPASSWORD**